supertuxkart/stk-code/README.md

 sudo make install
 ```

-The default install location is `/usr/local`, i.e. the data files will
+By default, the install location is `/usr/local`, i.e. the data files will
 be written to `/usr/local/share/games/supertuxkart`, the executable
 will be copied to `/usr/local/bin`.
 To change the default installation
 location, specify `CMAKE_INSTALL_PREFIX` when running cmake, e.g.: